varnish/Varnish-Book/varnish_book.rst

    Varnish is a reverse HTTP proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
 It is designed for modern hardware, modern operating systems and modern work loads.
-This uncompromising philosophy has helped make Varnish a very clean and fast piece of software, able to scale and evolve to unexpected heights.

    At the same time, Varnish is flexible.
 The Varnish Configuration Language is lighting fast and allows the administrator to express their